 In Allegiance, Mara Jade is the Emperor's Hand, a sort of all-purpose Force-Sensitive agent with some training.
 An ally of hers is horribly wounded and slowly dying, and she's helpless to do anything but try to take him to a medical capsule.
 The narration states that the Emperor has taught her techniques to heal herself with, but nothing she can apply to someone else.

 Averted in the Wheel of Time novels.
-In the first few pages of the first book, Big Bad Ishamael uses a healing weave fuel by the True Source to heal Lews Therin's mind - brutally horrific healing, yet effective.
+In the first few pages of the first book, The Dragon Ishamael uses a healing weave fuel by the True Source to heal Lews Therin's mind - brutally horrific healing, yet effective.

 Also, the Forsaken Semirhage is the greatest Healer in the world, in either the Second Age or the Third, and a sadist as well - she causes great pain and suffering to her victims in the short time her healing takes.
 Joined the side of the Dark One because the Aes Sedai intended to bind her from her pleasures with an unbreakable and life-shortening bond.
 Further refined her abilities under the Dark One, to the point of being able to torture victims to death by careful overstimulation of pleasure centers in their brain.